abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 This similarity is known as the *Curry-Howard isomorphism*.

-**Task:** The Curry-Howard isomorphism is also the basis of special types of programming languages called "proof assistants" which help you verify logical proofs.
+**Task 5:** The Curry-Howard isomorphism is also the basis of special types of programming languages called "proof assistants" which help you verify logical proofs.
 Install a proof assistant and try to see how it works (I recommend the Coq Tutorial by Mike Nahas).

 Cartesian closed categories
 ---